How To... - Crafting ideas - Finishing Techniques

 Cleaning weathered wood

-If the wood is not protected with materials specially made to withstand the outdoorsr, will be affected by humidity and UV radiation.
-Moisture creates the conditions for fungi and mould to grow and hence the black colour on the wood.
-It is the UV radiation that attacks the dyes in the wood and breaks them down, giving the wood its characteristic bluish-grey colour.
-While the change in grey colour is only superficial and the wood comes back clean when it is removed, with mould things are not so simple.
-If the water doesn't drain away, fungi, mould and insects grow and start to enter the wood.
-It's the cause of deep damage and rotting.
+If the wood is not protected with materials specially made to withstand the outdoorsr, will be affected by moisture and UV radiation.
+Moisture creates the conditions for fungi and mold to grow, hence the black color on the wood.
+It is UV radiation that attacks the dyes in the wood and breaks them down, causing the wood to take on that distinctive bluish-grey color.
+While the change to gray is only on the surface, and the wood reappears clean when it is removed, with mold things are not as simple.
+If the water does not drain away, fungi, mold and insects grow and start to enter the wood.
+It is the cause of deep-seated damage and rotting.
 Some species are more resistant to this process, others less so.
-Unless it is a particularly exotic species, it is good to protect the wood outside, make sure that water drains off and does not stagnate on it and air circulates so that the wet wood can dry.
+Unless it's a particularly exotic species, it's a good idea to protect the wood outside, make sure the water drains away and doesn't stagnate on it, and air circulates so that the wet wood can dry.

-Black mould can also be removed with special solutions that can be applied with a brush or spray.
-The part affected by UV rays cannot be treated and must be removed.
-The wood is only superficially affected, and immediately below this the wood is healthy and clean.
-Removal can be done by manual or mechanical sanding or blasting.
-When surfaces are large and difficult, such as log houses, other types of wooden houses or clad areas, sandblasting is the best solution.
+Mildew stain can also be removed with special solutions that can be applied with a brush or spray.
+The UV-affected part cannot be treated and must be removed.
+The wood is only superficially affected, and immediately below this spot it is healthy and clean.
+Removal can be done by hand or mechanical sanding or sandblasting.
+When the surfaces are large and difficult, such as in log homes, other types of wooden houses, or veneered areas, sandblasting is the most suitable solution.

-If you are sandblasting to remove old layers of paint from doors, windows, frames or furniture, it is very important to know what wood is under the paint.
-Hardwoods such as oak, walnut or ash are much easier to clean than softwood or lime, which can be easily attacked and structured.
-A well-done sanding leaves the wood clean and smooth, with no raised grain to feel when you run your hand over it.
-Before starting the process the objects are checked for weather damage (they are light and break easily).
-In this case sandblasting is not a solution.
+If you use sandblasting to remove old layers of paint from doors, windows, door frames or furniture it is very important to know what wood is under the paint.
+Hardwoods such as oak, walnut or ash are much easier to clean than resinous or lime, which can be easily attacked and structured.
+A well done sanding leaves the wood clean and smooth, with no raised grain to feel when running your hand over it.
+Before starting the process, check that the objects have not been damaged by the weather (they are light and break easily), in which case sandblasting is not a solution.

 Sandblasting is very effective for carved wood, ornaments, where there are hard-to-reach places.
-On such objects the usual methods such as sanding, chemical pickling, hot air followed by scraping (methods about which you can find more information here), do not give satisfactory results.
+On such objects, the usual methods such as sanding, chemical etching, hot air followed by scraping (methods about which you can find more information here), do not give satisfactory results.
 In this case too, the fragility of the wood must be taken into account.
 The best strategy is to remove the paint gradually, by several passes with a sandblasting gun.
-Varnish, paint or resin layers can be removed in this way.
-Paint is harder to remove than varnish because of the resistance deposited by the pigments.
+Lacquer, paint or resin layers can be removed in this way.
+Paint is more difficult to remove than varnish because of the resistance of pigments.

 I hope you find the information useful.
-If you have any additions, queries or questions, please leave them in the space below.
+If you have any additions, clarifications or questions, please leave them below in the space provided.
 I will certainly reply.

 About the author